skharel/BeingFunctional/1/ch1.md

   .then(tapLog);
 ```

-After looking at this snippet, we can certainly remove the line where we define bob and replace the bob in the promise chain with actual call to the function `pickAttribute` as:
+In this code snippet, we can certainly remove the line where we declared bob and replace the bob in the promise chain with actual call to the function `pickAttribute` as:

 ```js
 function pickAttribute(attributes) {